suhaib99/suhaib99/README.md

-# Hi there, I'm Suhaib Tariq! 👋
+# Hi there, I'm Suhaib! 👋

 Welcome to my GitHub profile!
 I'm a passionate tech enthusiast and problem solver who loves creating solutions with code.
 With experience in development, data analytics, and technical support, I enjoy diving into challenges, learning new technologies, and sharing my projects with the community.